-The actual data which is typically a unique product ID
+The actual data which is typically a Product ID that is unique for each product that the company makes.

-The way that this works is that you would write a Central application that would have a table of known Peripheral Product IDs that it knew how to talk to.
-Then the Peripherals would advertise their custom Product ID and Company code in the Manufacturers Data Field.
-When a Central saw something that it knew how to talk to it would make the connection.
+The way that this works is that you would write a Central application that has a table of known Peripheral Product IDs that it knows how to talk to.
+Then the Peripherals would advertise their Manufacturer code and Product ID in the Manufacturers Data Field.
+When a Central sees something that it knows how to talk to, it can make the connection.

 iBeacon

-iBeacon is an Advertising Packet format defined
+iBeacon is an Advertising Packet format defined by Apple.